Complex $S_3$-symmetric 3HDM: Numerical studies

 Interactions of the neutral non-SM scalars $H_i$ with fermions are left unconstrained.
 Unlike in the SM case, where $g(h f_i \bar f_i) = - i\,m_{f_i}/v$, due to mixing the $g(H_i f_j \bar f_k)$ couplings are not proportional to masses of the fermions.
 It becomes possible to generate scalar-fermion interactions with ``diagonal'' decays to the same species of fermions suppressed over FCNC, $g(H_i f_j \bar f_k) \gg g(H_i f_j \bar f_j)$, or several interactions might be prohibited in part of the parameter space, $g(H_i f_j \bar f_k)=0$, assuming also $j=k$.
 This is also true for the $\mathcal{O}(\text{MeV})$ states.
 It might be possible to have really low fermionic decay widths so that the light scalars would escape the detector.
 The scalar-fermion couplings should be constrained when loop-induced observables are considered, $e.g.$, di-photon signals, $B$-physics, electric dipole moment, $(g-2)_\mu$.
 One of the possibilities could be to consider complex Yukawa couplings, which, depending on the representation, could introduce from eight to ten additional degrees of freedom.

 \end{itemize}

 Results of different $S_3$ charges assigned to fermions are summarised in Table~\ref{Table:CPV_models_list}.
 A large number of cases of Ref.~\cite{Emmanuel-Costa:2016vej} in our classification was rejected due to the minimisation conditions forcing vanishing of new CP sources, to be more precise the $\lambda_4^\mathrm{I}=0$ condition.
 Although we do not consider soft symmetry breaking in the scalar potential, it might be interesting to consider different $S_3$ structures of the Yukawa Lagrangian with such vacua.
-The soft terms are as follows:

 {{ }